alopgomez/test_task/answers.md

 **12. 0 STDIN, 1 STDOUT, 2 STDERR — what does it mean?**

-The types of output in terminal and their respective code for redirection.
+The types of standard input/output to terminal and their respective code for redirection.

 **13. What is the name of the DNS record for IPv6?**